Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ3: Bug-prone Components

 \section{RQ3: Bug-prone Components}

 Table~\ref{tab:component} shows the bug distribution across framework components.
 While our analysis primarily focuses on functional components, we also include ``Documentation'' to provide a comprehensive view of all reported issues.
-We included a \emph{Tested} column to measure the percentage of bug fixes accompanied by test cases, reflecting the validation rigor for each component.
-A clear concentration of bugs emerges in core functional components, with Intelligence accounting for the largest share (25\%), followed by Orchestration (20\%) and Action (15\%).
-These results indicate that model adaptation and coordination logic are the primary sources of failure.
+We included a \emph{Tested} column to measure the percentage of bug fixes accompanied by test cases.
+Bugs are predominantly found in core functional components, with Intelligence accounting for the largest share (25\%), followed by Orchestration (20\%) and Action (15\%).
+These results indicate that model adaptation and coordination logic are the primary sources of fault.
+This distribution further varies across frameworks according to their design priorities.
+For instance, \smolagents skews toward Action (6\%) due to its action-in-code design, and LC/LG shows a notably higher proportion in Knowledge (7\%) due to its RAG emphasis.

 While the baseline study~\cite{xue2025llmbugstudy} identified Data Processing (40\%) and Core Schema (24\%) as the key bug-prone components in early pipelines, our results show the reliability bottleneck has shifted to Intelligence and Orchestration in modern agentic frameworks, reflecting the increasing complexity of multi-agent coordination.
 Our five-layer abstraction pinpoints bugs in model adaptation and coordination logic that are collapsed together in prior study.